You are here : Home > Insights > How To Nail It In Job Interviews

 How To Nail It In Job Interviews

-Being well-prepared for a job interview does not happen overnight.
+Interviews need not necessarily be unpleasant affairs.
+Your attitude and mind-set while preparing for the job interview, could spell the difference between a crestfallen “I’ve botched it up” and an upbeat “I believe I’ve made it”.Being well-prepared for a job interview does not happen overnight.
 Even if you have worthy qualifications and job-appropriate skills, you need to work on several aspects of your personality to stand out.
 We have listed a few here:

 Build up a healthy sense of self: If your self-esteem is high, you will find yourself more centered, confident and focused throughout the interview.
 This will reflect in your body language, your ability to make eye contact, the pace and tone of your voice and your overall demeanor.
 You are more likely to exude self-assurance and stay poised naturally and effortlessly throughout the interview.
 An experienced interviewer can easily tell the difference between authentic poise and a feigned swagger.
 Meditation, mindfulness coaching, positive affirmations, self-help books, good company can all inculcate a healthy self-esteem, which normally takes care of the rest.

 Keep your character above board:.
 Your appearance and responses should always be a reflection of high ideals.
 This means no lying in your résumé (you will be found out!), no badmouthing previous employers, no fake profiles on social networking sites, no blogs or statements that could show you in a poor light.
 Yes, you need to keep your corner in “cyberland” not just clean but impeccable.
 Employers do check your past records on the web too, so don’t post anything that could discredit to your reputation.

 Appearances and impressions: No one can afford to neglect looks and posture in an interview.
 This means subtle colors, upright posture, good eye contact and excellent communication skills.
 Your soft skills reveal your emotional intelligence.
 Today, all good employers place a premium on high EQ.
 Your preparation might include mastering language skills (take online/night classes, if you must, to hone them) and a well-conceived training plan in personality development.
 Your responses should come from a position of strength and when you are confident about the way you look and talk, your answers will reflect that confidence.

 Answering questions: If you are not a good listener, become one.
 This means giving your 100% attention to what is being said.
 Not only will this spare you the embarrassment of giving the wrong answer, but will also help you to stay in sync with your interviewer.
 Adjust to what your interviewer expects of you by getting the question right and tuning in to him.
 It is also helpful to give yourself a moment to pause and think, before speaking.
 Some more don’ts when it comes to answering questions include - not beating about the bush, sounding indecisive, using unnecessary jargon and talking randomly if you are unsure about the subject.